 Getting the right help for students with disabilities is made easier when families learn key vocabulary and understand how to use it.
 PAVE provides videos to support learning about student rights and how to work with the school to get individualized support.

 The first video provides a visual to help—a pyramid of student rights.
-Learn how students with Individualized Education Programs (IEPs) are protected by the full pyramid of rights, while students eligible for a Section 504 Plan also have civil rights that protect them at school.
-Learn the key terms from these rights: access, equity, and FAPE, and how to use those words to help a student get their needs met.
+Learn about special education rights, civil rights, and general education rights.
+Students with Individualized Education Programs (IEPs) are protected by the full pyramid of rights.
+Students with IEPs and Section 504 Plans have civil rights that protect their right to be accommodated and supported at school.
+All children in the United States have the right to access a free public education.
+Learn key terms from these rights: FAPE, equity, and access, and how to use those words to help a student get their needs met.

-Our pyramid of rights provides a starting place for our second video, which shares more detail about the rights of students under Section 504 of the Rehabilitation Act.
+Our second video shares more detail about the rights of students under Section 504 of the Rehabilitation Act.
 Key to protecting those rights is the accommodations, modifications, and supports that enable a student with a disability to access what typically developing students can access without support.
+Non-discriminatory practices related to bullying, student discipline, and attendance are protected rights.
 Click on the video to learn more about what the right to equity means.

 Our third video provides more detail about the rights of a student with an IEP.
 A three-step process is provided to help family caregivers make sure a student’s IEP goals are supporting the right help in the right way.
 Learn about Present Levels of Performance (PLOP), Specially Designed Instruction (SDI), and SMART goals to become a well-trained partner in the IEP team process.